If you have had two or more of the following within a single 12 month period, then you have opiate use disorder:

 Both methadone and buprenorphine are very good pain medications.
 Some people worry about the naloxone component in Suboxone (the trade name for buprenorphine/naloxone in Canada).
 Naloxone is NOT absorbed by mouth.
 It was added to prevent people from injecting it.
 If you inject naloxone, it produces a rapid withdrawal effect.
 But you do not need to worry about that if you are taking the medication as prescribed, under your tongue.

 Please come to the rapid access addiction medicine clinic hours Tuesdays from 830-12 and 1-5 PM for an intake visit, or call to see if you can come at a different time.
-We now have an intake nurse who can do Wednesdays, Thursdays and Fridays to get a prescription started for you until Dr. Holowaty is able to see you.

 If you are not in the area, but a different part of Ontario, please go to the Drug and Alcohol Helpline (1-800-565-8603) to connect with programs and services in your area.